Errors

 ## What this guide covers

-Read Mailrith error envelopes, map status codes to behavior, and decide when a retry is safe.
+Read Mailrith error envelopes, map status codes to behavior, and decide when retrying a request is safe.

 ## Rely on the Error Envelope

-Every non-2xx Mailrith response uses a consistent error envelope.
-Look for the top-level `error` object and then read `type`, `code`, and `message`.
+Every non-2xx Mailrith response uses the same error envelope.
+In the API response, find the top-level `error` object, then read `type`, `code`, and `message`.

-`message` is written for people and can be shown in logs or support screens. `code` is written for software and should drive your retry, alerting, and user-correction behavior.
+`message` is written for people and can be shown in logs or support screens. `code` is written for software and should control your retry, alerting, and user-correction behavior.

 Do not build logic by matching the full message text.
-Messages may become clearer over time, but the code is the stable value your integration can depend on.
+Messages may change to become clearer, but the code is the stable value your integration can depend on.

-1. Check the HTTP status code first so you know the broad class of failure.
+1. Check the HTTP status code first to identify the broad failure class.

 2. Read `error.type` and `error.code` from the response body.